-Sweet, tart, piquant, and bitter – you can find all these flavors in the unusual yet delicious Rowan Berries Apple Jam.
+Sweet, tart, piquant, pleasantly bitter, and unique – you can find all these flavors in this unusual and delicious Rowan Berry Apple Jam.

 Cheers!